percona/postgresql-docs/README.md

 # Percona Distribution for PostgreSQL documentation.

-Welcome to Percona Distribution for PostgreSQL documentation!
+Welcome to Percona Distribution for PostgreSQL documentation.

 ## Overview